 The main drawback with making your own traditional Christmas Pudding is that it has to steam over a pan of boiling water for some 6 to 8 hours !
 Apart from the obvious time involved, the fact that you have to keep an eye on things so that the pan doesn’t boil dry not to mention the condensation dripping from the windows is reason enough not to make your own.
 However, I have here a solution.
 We will steam the pudding overnight or for 10 hours in a pan of simmering water in a very low oven.
 It is clean, convenient and it looks after itself.
-Alternatively, if you have a slow cooker you can preheat it for an hour, pour in boiling water from the kettle, place your wrapped pudding inside, cover with the lid and slow cook for 10 hours.
+If you have a slow cooker you can preheat it for an hour, pour in boiling water from the kettle, place your wrapped pudding inside, cover with the lid and slow cook for 10 hours.

 Start the morning before and mix all dry ingredients together in a very large mixing bowl.
 Then add all the fruits.
 The apple I didn’t peel but washed then grated straight into the bowl until I got down to the core.
 Discard the core.